rafaelpcarneiro/Topological-Data-Analysis/persistent_path_homology/README.md

 ## TECHNICAL INFORMATION.
 ------------------------

-1) The algorithm proposed by the authors above do not work properly if we do not set the regular paths of dimension 0 to be marked.
+1) The algorithm proposed by the authors down bellow do not work properly if we do not set the regular paths of dimension 0 to be marked.
 That is, it is mandatory to mark this regular paths otherwise the persistent features